Guide to vegan thriving

 It can be!
 The stronger your conviction - that it is hard to justify causing suffering for one's eating pleasure -, the easier it will be and the less you will feel tempted to revert.
 At the beginning, eating plant-based takes some getting used to, and yes, you may at times feel deprived of foods you are used to enjoying.
 But once you focus on all the variety of plant-based foods that you can eat, there's very little you'll be missing, and you'll be able to reassure yourself that you're doing your best to avoid harming animals with your diet.
 In fact, you may derive more pleasure from cooking, using spices, being creative and trying out new recipes (of which there are huge numbers - see the section below for a few references).
 Some things to consider:

-- Animal-free meat substitutes are becoming ever more sophisticated and widely available, so it is now possible to enjoy very similar taste and mouthfeel sensations on a plant-based diet.
+- Animal-free meat substitutes, including amazing plant-based burgers, are becoming ever more sophisticated and widely available, so it is now possible to enjoy very similar taste and mouthfeel sensations on a plant-based diet.

 - What about cheese?
 Vegan cheeses are also becoming more sophisticated, including a culture stage that creates a more complex taste.
 There are many brands of vegan cheese, and also simple cashew-based recipes you can follow at home, such as for a vegan mozzarella that makes for a great caprese salad.

-- Grocery shopping becomes simpler as you skip the animal sections altogether.
+- Grocery shopping becomes simpler as you skip the animal sections altogether (although that's sometimes where the plant-based meat replacements are stocked).

 - Non-vegan restaurants will often be happy to prepare a vegan version of a dish.
 If they need to remove a key ingredient, make sure to ask them to replace it with something else!